You’ve probably heard people talk about waterproofing their garage drywall: Why it’s crucial, how to do it, what materials you need, etc.

 Water-resistant tape offers a fifth option, which is especially handy for those seeking a localized solution.
 This useful material is designed to seal the joints and edges of the drywall, defending against any ambitious water droplets attempting to infiltrate.

-One of the significant advantages of water-resistant tape is that it’s well-suited for covering joints and edges, which are often the first points of leakage.
+One of the significant advantages of water-resistant tape is that it’s well-suited for covering joints, corners, and edges, which are often the first points of leakage.
 Plus, it’s a breeze to apply, making it a manageable DIY task.

 However, it’s important to note that this tape isn’t meant to waterproof large surfaces.
 Over time, the tape may peel off and necessitate reapplication.